rozenn-pineau/herbarium_project/sequencing/partial_lane_pipeline.md

 ```

-### fastp files
+### Extract results from fastp files

-Using tje *json* block file to extract the information for each fastp report:
+Using the *json* block file to extract the information for each fastp report:

 ```